https://www.texaschildrenspeople.org/wp-content/themes/wonderpress/static/dist/images/austin-campus.jpg

 Embodying Military Values at Texas Children’s

 These veterans collectively underscore how principles like mutual respect, collaboration, adaptability, and selflessness are fundamental to both military and healthcare settings.
-Tia, Michael and Erika agree that Texas Children’s culture—rooted in our core values: embrace freedom, lead tirelessly, live compassionately and amplify unity —aligns closely with military principles.
+Michael and Erika agree that Texas Children’s culture—rooted in our core values—aligns closely with military principles.

 On this Veterans Day, we honor the veterans among us, recognizing their dedication and the lasting impact they bring to Texas Children’s Hospital.
 Their contributions enhance our patient care and inspire us to lead with integrity, compassion, and unity.
 Thank you, veterans, for your service and for the invaluable qualities you bring to our team every day.